fwzmhmd/drum-kit/README.md

 Simple to use drum kit with you keyboard

 # Challenge
-Part of the 30 day challenge by Wes Bos
+Day 1 of the 30 Day JavaScript Challenge by Wes Bos

 # Credits
 Wes Bos for providing the starter files